Learn About Our Mission

 6. Allows you to take time off to recover from addiction.

-7. Helps you maintain your insurance coverage.
+7. Helps you maintain your health insurance coverage.

 8. Provides peace of mind.

-9. Allows you to take time off to care for a loved one dealing with addiction or a severe health issue.
+9. Allows you to take time off to foster care for a loved one dealing with addiction or a severe health issue.

 10. It Allows you to take time off to deal with your addiction or severe health issue.